 You don’t need to be a FIFA player to know that player ratings are a big deal.

-From the grand reveals of Cristiano Ronaldo as this year’s highest-rated star to the bemusement of Daniel Sturridge about his ‘disrespectful’ stats, for many the scores are a benchmark, where the virtual and real worlds collide.
+From the grand reveals of Cristiano Ronaldo as last year’s highest-rated star to the bemusement of Daniel Sturridge about his ‘disrespectful’ stats, for many the scores are a benchmark, where the virtual and real worlds collide.

 But while much is made of those at the top table of football, what about those who find themselves at the wrong end of the much-vaunted rankings?